Thursday, July 24, 2014

 Oct.
 24, 2014

-An intense drama about the work and personal life of a war photographer played by Oscar winner Juliette Binoche (“The English Patient”) who wants to make the difference with her work capturing dangerous and daring photos.
+An intense drama about the work and personal life of a war photographer played by Oscar winner Juliette Binoche ("The English Patient"), who wants to make a difference with her work capturing dangerous and daring photos.

-The film is so powerful because it places actual conflicts in the world with a beautiful cinematography and marvelous performances in the juxtaposition of her personal life, family, emotions, and helplessness.
+The film is so powerful because it places real-world conflicts alongside beautiful cinematography and marvelous performances, juxtaposing her personal life, family, emotions, and helplessness.

 © Bollywood Pictures.